 6. Listen Attentively

 Sometimes your employees may feel like they have something to say to you.
 Always listen carefully and summarize what they are saying, so that you have truly understood them.
+The employee performance evaluation helps individual employees understand job performance, areas of improvement, how to set goals, and an action plan with the best ways for career development.
+Listening is a crucial skill for managers to exercise for a two-way conversation.

 7. Clarify Evaluation Ratings

 Examine the complete assessments along with employees and highlight certain information that you have used to reach your assessments.
 Give them an understanding and rationale, so that they feel included and not isolated in the discussion.
+After all, we’re all human beings and we want this entire process to have a positive impact and be a part of consistent employee evaluations.

 Always summarize your entire discussion and ask for any additional questions in the process.
 Set dates for follow-up sessions and get your employees to sign the evaluation sheet.
 End on a positive note with expectations and improvements.
+Discuss goal setting with employees and how they can learn new skills for career advancement.

 Periodic Evaluations To Measure Performance